Japanese Knotweed Removal Cost

 Sometimes the only way to remove your knotweed problem is to get rid of it through an excavation and removal of the waste off-site.
 A full excavation and removal off-site for an average-sized garden will cost around £4,000 to £20,000.

 The process involves digging out and removing all of the existing knotweed and digging out any affected soil.
-These waste products will then be taken away and disposed of in a controlled manner at a specialist location sway from the site.
+These waste products will then be taken away and disposed of in a controlled manner at a specialist location away from the site.

 What's Involved in Removing Japanese Knotweed?